sora-xor/sora-docs/src/establishing-hrmp-channel.md

 # Establish HRMP channel

-To establish communication between your parachain and SORA, you'll need to create HRMP channels that act as bridges for messages.
-This guide will walk you through the process, using information from the official [Substrate documentation](https://docs.substrate.io/reference/how-to-guides/parachains/add-hrmp-channels/) but applied for SORA.
+To establish communication between your parachain and SORA, you must create HRMP channels that act as bridges for messages.
+This guide will walk you through the process using information from the official [Substrate documentation](https://docs.substrate.io/reference/how-to-guides/parachains/add-hrmp-channels/) but applied to SORA.

 Remember that HRMP channels usually go in one direction.
 For two-way communication, you'll need to set up another channel going the opposite way.
 Therefore, the following is split in to sub-sections: